jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 A graphical javascript demo is available [here](http://linuxwacom.sourceforge.net/misc/bezier.html).
-Drag the two control points and follow the constraints described above to duplicate the effects of your *PressCurve* parameter settings.
+Drag the two control points and follow the constraints described above to duplicate the effects of your *PressureCurve* parameter settings.
 Note that a valid pressure curve setting in [xf86-input-wacom](xf86-input-wacom "wikilink") must have all four values between 0 and 100.